 The Sinamatella area is defined by its hilly and rugged rocky landscape, interspersed with mopani woodland and vleis (grassland).
 Sinamatella has fantastic game viewing with high densities of wildlife, especially elephant and buffalo, and was once a stronghold for the black rhino in the region, though these have been decimated by poaching, with only a few animals remaining.
 Sinamatella was declared an Intensive Protection Zone (IPZ) for the protection of the rhino

-We have had a permanent base at Sinamatella since 2010, where we have devoted our time to helping the Zimbabwe Parks and Wildlife Authority with rhino monitoring, game water and deployments.
+We have had a permanent base at Sinamatella since 2010, where we have devoted our time to helping the Zimbabwe Parks and Wildlife Management Authority with rhino monitoring, game water and deployments.

 a) Game Water – Bhejane Trust maintains the pumps it has in operation at Sinamatella, repairing any problems or damage caused by elephants to other factors.
 Although the solar pumps do not require diesel to be placed in them continually, they still require ongoing maintenance to ensure they are pumping at full capacity.
 We intend to install solar pumps at the new boreholes just drilled – Masuma dam ( to supplement existing system) and Lukosi River – an exciting new pan.